orange-my-cat/orange-my-cat.github.io/README.md

 ### why hugo and tailwind?

-Previously, I used Jekyll for my personal site because it integrates well with GitHub Pages but changed it to Hugo for the current implementation.
-Hugo feels faster and allows me to code and view changes at the same time without needing me to rebuild the site.
+I tried using Jekyll for my personal site previously because it has built-in support for GitHub Pages but changed it to Hugo.
+Hugo builds quicker and is easier to use compared to Jekyll.

 I also changed from Bootstrap to Tailwind as it allows more customization of the website and prevents it from looking like all the other Bootstrap websites out there.